vanessadamario/understanding_reasoning/README.md

-# How Modular Should Module Neural Networks be for Systematic Generalization
+# How Modular Should Neural Module Networks Be for Systematic Generalization

 The code is entirely in Python.
 The requirements to run the code are at
 ```` requirements.txt````.